JeffDev17/JeffDev17/README.md

 ## 🙋‍♂️ **About me**
 * I'm 30 years old;
 * Graduated in Systems Development;
-* Currently studying Machine Learning Engineering at FIAP;
+* Currently studying 'AI for Businesses' at FIAP;
 * AI specialist to be;
 * Mostly into Automation and Artificial Intelligence;